 - The chronic disease when HIV infection becomes symptomatic.

 1-33 What is acute seroconversion illness?

 In response to infection with HIV, the immune system produces antibodies against the virus.
 Unfortunately these antibodies fail to kill all the HIV.
 At the time that HIV antibodies appear in the blood (seroconversion) about 50% of people develop a flu-like illness which lasts a few days or weeks.
-Acute seroconversion illness presents two to six weeks after infection with HIV.
+Acute seroconversion illness presents 2 to 6 weeks after infection with HIV.

 Infection with HIV may cause acute seroconversion illness.